Stokes Sounds Off: Apostolic Age & Tenure Milestones

 His previous Church callings included being a bishop, serving as a member of the Sunday School General Board, and as a regional representative.
 In 1980, Hal was called to serve as the Commissioner of Church Education, succeeding Jeffrey R. Holland.
 He would continue to serve in that capacity until 1986.
 When the Church reorganized the Presiding Bishopric in April 1985, Robert D. Hales was called as the new Presiding Bishop, and he recommended that Hal serve as his First Counselor.
 After serving in that capacity for 7.5 years, he was called in October 1992 to serve as a member of the First Quorum of the Seventy.

-During his apostolic tenure thus far, he has served as a counselor to 3 Church Presidents.
-Aside from his being the junior and youngest member of the current First Presidency, he is the fourth-most senior apostle and the third-oldest overall.
+During his apostolic tenure thus far, he has served as a counselor to 4 Church Presidents.
+He is the second in both seniority and age in the First Presidency.
+He second senior apostle (with only President Oaks senior to him) and the second-oldest overall.
 Among his fellow apostles, President Eyring has been one who has clearly shown when the feeling behind the message he is giving during each General Conference has had a direct impact on him.
 We are blessed to see how deeply he wants to convey such ideas, thoughts, and feelings to each of us.

 All comments are, as always, welcome and appreciated on any post at any time, as long as all such feedback is made per the established guidelines.
 I hope any of you who would like to share anything will take your opportunity to “sound off” in the comments below.
 If you liked what you read here and would like to stay informed of newly added posts and comments, please subscribe to receive the applicable updates.